ibm-cloud-docs/vpc/pps-publish.md

 Publishing allows any account to request access to to the Private Path service.
 If need be, you can also unpublish where access is restricted to the account that created the Private Path service.

-For an unpublish request to succeed, you must first revoke any existing access from other accounts.
-For more information, see [Revoking an account's access to a Private Path service](/docs/vpc?topic=vpc-pps-ui-revoke-account&interface=ui).
-{: note}

 You can publish and unpublish an {{site.data.keyword.cloud}} Private Path service using the UI, CLI, or API.

 ## Publishing a Private Path service in the UI